It’s hard find natural perfumes that last for ages! But we found 10 that are absolutely wonderful

 But just because a perfume is natural doesn’t mean it’s ethical: vegans may be appalled to learn their favourite scents may have not only been tested on animals, but could contain animal ingredients, too.
 Musk, ambergris and castoreum are pheromone-rich fixatives that may be non-toxic, but they’re highly cruel as well.

 Musk was originally derived from the sexual glands of the Himalayan musk deer, but is now often harvested from the civet cat instead.
 Ambergris, on the other hand, is a solid, waxy substance of a dull grey or blackish colour produced in the digestive system of sperm whales, and castoreum is an oil produced by the castor sacs beavers have between their genitals and their anus.
 All of these fixatives involve cruelty to animals, and so obviously, perfumes that use them are not included in our list of 10 Natural Perfumes That Last for Ages.
+And we recommend that you never contribute to animal cruelty by buying them!

 All of them boast completely different scent profiles, which we’ve tried to describe to the best of our ability to help you make a great choice.